 1. Death Wobble

 The most known problem with Jeep Wranglers and Gladiator models is the death wobble.
 This issue occurs most frequently when traveling at higher speeds.

 The Jeep becomes difficult to handle and the vehicle will shake.
-In fact, it has led to many accidents, while there are no records of them being fatal.
+In fact, this has led to many accidents, though there are no records of these accidents being fatal.

 2. Exhaust Leaks

-It’s also been found with the 1999-2009 Grand Cherokee that includes the 4.7L V8 engine.
+It’s also been found with the 1999-2009 Grand Cherokee, which is equipped with a 4.7L V8 engine.
 In every case, the exhaust manifold cracks and starts leaking.

 3. Clogged Fuel Injectors

 The same 4.0L engine is victim to clogged fuel injectors.
 When the deposits build up, the fuel flow is hindered, leading to severe performance issues.